tzujohsu/LLM_speculative_decoding_evaluation/README.md

-### Accerlating LLM inference with speculative decoding and BiLD
+### Accerlating LLM inference with SPS and BiLD

+Project repo for eecs598:llm

 To run the experiment:
 ```